visualizingthefuture/visualizingthefuture.github.io/_posts/draft_september_22_update.md

 layout: post
 title: Recording and Notes from our September Live Update
 ---

-We had a wonderful audience for our webinar on September 22.
+We had a wonderful audience for our [webinar on September 22](https://visualizingthefuture.github.io/2020/08/18/live-update/).
 At one point we had 135 attendees participating, and our Q&A session was full of excellent questions and thoughts.

-If you weren't able to make it, or you'd like to review some of the slides or discussion, we'll share all of that below.
+A copy of the [slides from our presentation](../files/september_2020_webinar_slides/VTF%20Sep%202020%20Live%20Update.pdf) includes notes explaining what we shared.

+We also have a [video](https://umich.box.com/s/h61iy1ynkxp5h0u8vuvikr9dnqcvxwz3) of the Question & Answer session.
+See below for a full textual summary of Q&A content.

 ## Attendees

+At the beginning of the webinar, we asked attendees to complete a poll to share some details about their connection to visualization in libraries.
+We had over 100 responses to the poll.
+Responses below show that the majority of the audience works in libraries, though not necessarily in a visualization support position.
+The attendees were most excited about sharing techniques and best practices, though some would also like more visualization training.

 ### What best describes your current work situation